 Line a pan with plastic wrap, leaving enough to hang over so you can wrap that part over the top when finished.
 I used a square Tupperware style container

-Continue to process for 2 more minutes, or until the mixture is smooth.
+Add shredded cheese and continue to process for 2 more minutes, or until the mixture is smooth.
 Scrape sides if needed, but I didn’t find this necessary.

 Scrape melted, smooth mixture into your prepared container (move quickly so it doesn’t cool and thicken too much)